Itinerary: Two-week Italy Road Trip

 Drive: Lucca to the Cinque Terre – 1 hr 20mins

-It was so hard to leave the airBnB because it was so idyllic but it was fun to be back in our van and off to the coast.
+It was so hard to leave the airBnB because it was so idyllic but it was fun to be back in our van and off to the coast as part of our 2 week Italy road trip.
 The Cinque Terre translates as ‘five towns’ and it’s not suitable to take cars or campers into the Cinque Terre, which are higglypiggly cliffside towns joined by a user-friendly railway (or hikers may prefer to walk between the towns – if so, check out this blog from Walks of Italy).

 Where we stayed: